Behind every child who believes in themselves is a parent who believed in them first.

 The influence we have on our children is enormous, says Dr Raisa Cacciatore, a Finnish paediatrician and children’s psychologist.

 She advises to, “Think about where the dissatisfaction in your own age, body or personality comes from.
 Adults need gentleness, compassion and approval as much as children do.
 It gives us the strength to create change.”

 Practice being okay with yourself as you are

 When I’m feeling down in the dumps about something to do with myself, I’ve taken to creating a little safe mental space where I can take a break from all the monkeys on my back.

-I do just 1 minuter per time (you have 60 seconds to spare in order to feel better about yourself, don’t you?) of not judging myself and accept myself the way I am right now.
+I do just 1 minuter per time of not judging myself and accept myself the way I am right now.

 If I’ve got a specific issue (which it almost always is) I focus on deconstructing that and finding that place where I can really start believing that I actually, really am just fine the way I am at that very moment.

 Me: “You’re okay the way you are; you have two working arms and two legs and you can do things.
 So it’s not really that bad, is it?
 You can go for walks and you’ll feel better and forget about feeling fat and remember what it feels like to be healthy instead.
 Being out of shape doesn’t lessen your value as a person.”